International Criminal Court: Policy papers

-Environmental crimes

-The Policy Paper published in September 2016 announced that the ICC will focus on environmental crimes when selecting the cases.
-According to this document, the Office will give particular consideration to prosecuting Rome Statute crimes that are committed by means of, or that result in, "inter alia, the destruction of the environment, the illegal exploitation of natural resources or the illegal dispossession of land".
+The paper published in September 2016 announced that the ICC will focus on environmental crimes when selecting cases.
+The Office will give particular consideration to prosecuting Rome Statute crimes that are committed by means of, or that result in, "inter alia, the destruction of the environment, the illegal exploitation of natural resources or the illegal dispossession of land".
 This has been interpreted as a major shift in environmental law and a move with significant effects.